leemarrett/reginald/README.md

-# Slack User Activity Notifier
+# Reginald, aka Slack User Activity Notifier

 This Slack app sends notifications to a specified channel whenever a user joins, reactivates, or deactivates their account.